 Stress in the Workplace

-Stress in the workplace, a result of great pressure at work and very demanding work, increases the risk of coronary disease in people vulnerable to stress and could also lead to acute myocardial infarction, heart attack.
+Stress can also increase the risk of coronary disease in people vulnerable to stress and could lead to heart attacks.

-The above has always been suspected but has now been confirmed by researchers at the School of Public Health in Berkeley, U.S.A after research was carried out covering 52 countries and a population of 25,000 patients.
-The study is to be discussed at the XVI World Congress of Cardiology to be held from May 18th - May 22nd and will be attended by 15,000 professionals from more than 100 countries.
+The above has been confirmed by researchers at the School of Public Health in Berkeley, U.S.A after research was carried out covering 52 countries and a population of 25,000 patients.

 Identifying and managing stress in business